 With today’s unprecedented rate of change, low unemployment and continuous disruption, employees are looking for differentiated work experiences that offer personalization and choice, as well as stability.
 As organizations evolve their mindsets to this new way of thinking, they have a tremendous opportunity to place their employees at the center of the talent value proposition and talent experience.
 We believe that to be successful, organizations need to align their benefits with their purpose.

-Part 2 in an 8-part series: Evolving the Benefit Mindset
+Part 2 in a 7-part series: Evolving the Benefit Mindset

 In this series, experts from Willis Towers Watson identify areas of focus critical for the successful implementation of a benefits strategy in a time of increased automation, uncertainty and changing employee expectations.